Prerequisite: prior knowledge of German

 30 CREDITS, also available for 24 CREDITS

-One weekly 2 hour session for 21 weeks, delivered face-to-face on campus.
+One weekly blended session for 21 weeks, organised as:

-Some independent study will also be set.
+- Some independent study will also be set

 Students are reminded that 1 credit = 10 hours of study, therefore for a 30 credit module, the minimum expected amount of study is 300 hours, which averages over 10 hours per week.
 A substantial amount of independent study is therefore required.
 Students can make use of Moodle to facilitate this.

-one interim test (term 1)
+Term 1: one interim test (10%)

 Successful completion of German 3 qualifies students to progress to German 4.

-By the end of the module, students should be able to:
+By the end the module, students should be able to:

-To enter unprepared into conversation, describe experiences and events and give reasons for opinions
+- enter unprepared into conversation, describe experiences and events and give reasons for opinions

-To produce text on topics which are familiar or of personal interest
+- produce text on topics which are familiar or of personal interest

 By the end of the course, students should be able to perform many tasks at Level B1 Independent user (threshold) of the Common European Framework.